juliakubisa/SLM_S2024/README.md

 Email: lkrain@sgh.waw.pl

-You can contact me through MS Teams or come to consultation in G-115, 08:00-09:40 (with previous alignment on Teams or e-mail).
+You can contact me through MS Teams or come to consultation in G-115, Mondays 08:00-09:40 (with previous alignment on Teams or e-mail).

 ---
 **Lecturers**